 “Can the United Nations deliver what the world needs?” he asked his audience.
 Mr. Ban said that change would come gradually with “patience and determination.”
 He noted that the UN Climate Change Conference in Copenhagen “did not meet every expectation of the world, but we made progress.”

-“I receive this degree as a testament to the close ties between the United Nations and Seton Hall and the Whitehead School in particular.”
+“I receive this degree as a testament to the close ties between the United Nations and Seton Hall and the School of Diplomacy in particular.”

 U.N.
 Secretary General Ban Ki-moon, speaking at Seton Hall on November 22, 2010

 "One of the greatest aspects of the visit of the Secretary-General,” remarked School of Diplomacy graduate student Kathryn Salucka, “was the opportunity to speak with him in a more intimate setting after his talk, in which he spoke very candidly about some of the salient issues facing the United Nations today, and directly answered questions from the students."